leanndemetro/compostInc/README.md

 </ul>

 <h2>Description:</h2>
-<p>A website built in React for the Compost Incorporated Organization</p>
+<p>A website built in React for the Grow Orlando non-profit Organization</p>

 <h2>Installation:</h2>
 <p>Please npm install and then npm start to run on localhost port 3000</p>